Canada’s Feminist International Assistance Policy

 The last three decades have seen dramatic reductions in global poverty, but not everyone has benefited equally.
 Hundreds of millions of people, especially women and girls, are still poor, have unequal access to resources and opportunities, and face major risks of violent conflict, climate and environmental hazards, and/or economic and political insecurity.
 By eliminating barriers to equality and helping to create better opportunities, women and girls can be powerful agents of change and improve their own lives and those of their families, communities and countries.
 This is a powerful way to reduce poverty for everyone.

 Canada is part of a global community.
-This is why we invest in international assistance: helping to reduce extreme poverty and vulnerability around the world enhances our own safety and prosperity.
+This is why we invest in international assistance: helping to eradicate poverty and vulnerability around the world enhances our own safety and prosperity.

 Gender Equality and the Empowerment of Women and Girls will be our core area of work.
 We will support efforts to reduce sexual and gender-based violence, to strengthen women’s organizations and movements that advance women’s rights, to improve governments’ capacity to provide services to women and girls and to improve gender analysis.
 We also believe that gender equality can be advanced throughout our work by integrating this analysis across the other areas of action.
 A feminist approach does not limit the focus of our efforts to women and girls; rather, it is the most effective way to fight the root causes of poverty that can affect everyone: inequality and exclusion.